-INDICATORS: e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations;
+COMPETENCY: INDICATORS: (1) Building Effective Relationships e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.
+COMPETENCY: INDICATORS: (2) Modeling Commitment to Professional Learning c. actively seeking out feedback and information from a variety of sources to enhance leadership practice.

-and

-f. facilitating the meaningful participation of members of the school community and local community in decision-making.

-COMPETENCY: (2) Modeling Commitment to Professional Learning

-INDICATORS: c. actively seeking out feedback and information from a variety of sources to enhance leadership practice.

-INDICATORS: a. providing direction on fiscal and resource management in requirements.

-INDICATORS: f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.